Northern NSW Football launched the inaugural Northern NSW Regional Super League in 2025. The league consists of men's and women's competitions.

 • One women's and one men's league

-• Capped at eight foundation teams
+• Capped at eight teams

 • Two pools of four teams (geographical spread)